LouisXB/Azure-Cloud-Security-Analyst-Sentinel-Lab/README.md

 ### Project Overview:
 In this project I utilized a honeypot VM in Azure, exposed to the internet to attract threat actors.
 The Powershell script included in this repository parses Windows Event Log information for failed RDP attempts and uses a third-party IP Geolocation API to collect geographic information about the attacker's location.

-For a more depth step by step blog, visit: https://github.com/LouisXB/LouisXB.github.io/blob/main/_posts/2023-11-17-cloud-security-analyst.md
+For a more in-depth step by step blog, visit: https://github.com/LouisXB/LouisXB.github.io/blob/main/_posts/2023-11-17-cloud-security-analyst.md
 </b>
 <br />
 <br />